 At the national level, the United States relies on import regulations, point-of-entry surveillance, customs and border inspections, and trade restrictions with Foreign Animal Disease (FAD) affected nations to prevent FADs from entering the country.
 Locally, facility biosecurity measures prevent the introduction and spread of disease by minimizing movement of harmful organisms onto and off a facility.
 If an outbreak occurs in North America, individual facilities should be prepared.
 Pre-disaster mitigation actions will lessen the impact of any FAD and enhance preparedness at facility, regional, and national levels.

-This Cattle Feedyard Biosecurity Guide contains cattle feedyard biosecurity information, and provides templates to help feedyard facilities prepare and implement biosecurity plans.
+This Cattle Feedyard Biosecurity Guide contains cattle feedyard routine biosecurity information, and provides templates to help feedyard facilities prepare and implement enhanced biosecurity protocols when necessary.